mvolkmann/blog/src/alfred.md

 To lookup the meaning of a word in the Dictionary app, enter "define {word}".
 To find the spelling of a word, enter "spell {guess}".

-## File Actions

-To open a list of actions that can be performed on a selected file, press the right arrow key.

-Supported actions include:

-- Add file to Buffer
-- Browse Folder in Alfred
-- Copy [with Replace] to...
-- Copy File to Clipboard
-- Copy Path to Clipboard
-- Copy to...
-- Delete
-- Get Info
-- Move [with Replace] to...
-- Move to...
-- Open
-- Open Terminal Here
-- Open with...
-- Paste as Plain Text
-- Reveal in Finder

-The order in which these options appear can be configured to show the most recently used options first.

 ## File Preview

 To open a preview of the selected file using "Quick Look", press the shift key.